Security News

 Do not attempt to run state changing ZFS operations 'zfs

-create/rollback/destroy/send/receive' as root (via 'sudo -u root'
+create/rollback/destroy/send/receive/snapshot' as root (via 'sudo -u root' elevation

-Instead, the --no-privilege-elevation flag is for non-root users that have been granted corresponding ZFS permissions by administrators via 'zfs allow' delegation mechanism, like so: sudo zfs allow -u $SRC_NON_ROOT_USER_NAME send,bookmark $SRC_DATASET; sudo zfs allow -u $DST_NON_ROOT_USER_NAME mount,create,receive,rollback,destroy,canmount,mountpoint,readonly,compression,encryption,keylocation,recordsize $DST_DATASET_OR_POOL.
+Instead, the --no-privilege-elevation flag is for non-root users that have been granted corresponding ZFS permissions by administrators via 'zfs allow' delegation mechanism, like so: sudo zfs allow -u $SRC_NON_ROOT_USER_NAME snapshot,destroy,send,bookmark,hold $SRC_DATASET; sudo zfs allow -u $DST_NON_ROOT_USER_NAME mount,create,receive,rollback,destroy,canmount,mountpoint,readonly,compression,encryption,keylocation,recordsize $DST_DATASET_OR_POOL.

-For extra security $SRC_NON_ROOT_USER_NAME should be different than
+For extra security $SRC_NON_ROOT_USER_NAME should be different than $DST_NON_ROOT_USER_NAME,

-and the receiving Unix user at the destination should be separate
+i.e. the sending Unix user on the source and the receiving Unix user at the destination should

-Further, if you do not plan to use the --force* flags and
+same machine, per the principle of least privilege.
+Further, if you do not plan to use the

---delete-* CLI options then ZFS permissions 'rollback,destroy'
+--force* flags and --delete-* CLI options then ZFS permissions 'rollback,destroy' can be

-can be omitted.
-If you do not plan to customize the respective ZFS
+omitted.
+If you do not plan to customize the respective ZFS dataset property then ZFS

-'canmount,mountpoint,readonly,compression,encryption,keylocation,recordsize'
+permissions 'canmount,mountpoint,readonly,compression,encryption,keylocation,recordsize' can

-destination permissions: mount,create,receive
+mount,create,receive

 .